rocky-linux/documentation/en/rocky/8/guides/basic_network_configuration.md

 Our interface is up and configured, but we lack something.

+### Using ifcfg utility

+To add the *ens19* interface our new example IP address, use the following command:

+	ifcfg ens19 add 192.168.20.10/24

+To remove the address:

+	ifcfg ens19 del 192.168.20.10/24

+To completely disable IP addressing on this interface:

+	ifcfg ens19 stop

+*Note that this does not bring the interface down, it simply unassigns all IP addresses from the interface.*

 ### Gateway configuration

 Now that the interface has an address, we have to set its default route, this can be done with: